Are you looking for ways to travel from Guatemala City to Antigua?

 Like the hotel method, I mentioned above this is another way to take advantage of your contacts.

-For a price, usually between $15USD-$20USD, most Spanish schools offer shuttle services that will collect you from the Guatemala City airport.
+For a price, between $15USD-$20USD, most Spanish schools offer shuttle services that will collect you from the Guatemala City airport.

 Guatemala: Travel Tips